YuliyaKolesnikova/YuliyaKolesnikova/README.md

 ### Hi there 👋

-I am a Prompt Engineer and AI Prototype Specialist.
+I am a teacher specializing in working with teenagers in the field of neural networks and AI.

-My professional foundation includes over five years of success in IT Recruitment, which has provided me with comprehensive domain knowledge of the technology landscape.
+I help students understand and use complex technologies as accessible tools for learning and creativity.
+I guide them through project-based learning using prompt engineering, gamification, and the development of digital literacy.

-This cross-functional expertise enables me to develop AI solutions that align with industry demands and user expectations.
+My goal is to equip students with future-ready skills by combining technical knowledge with critical thinking and creativity.

-**Interests:** Art therapy and English language development
+Interests: Art therapy, English language development

 ---
 ## Contact